Skip to main content

 • Mention expected outcomes explicitly.
 If the test should assert a specific URL, visible element, toast message, or status code, say so.

 • Review generated scripts before running.
-Always review to ensure generated code matches your project’s patterns and environment.
+Confirm the generated code matches your project’s patterns and environment.

 • Start with a few tests.
 Automate a small set of critical tests first, review the code quality, then scale up.